 Here, A, X, and Y are placeholders for appropriate expressions that, when substituted for A, X, and Y, turn the pattern into an argument consisting of sentences.
-For instance,
+For instance, is an argument of the same form, but the first argument above is not: we would have to replace Y by different expressions (once by "ophthalmologist" and once by "eye doctor") to obtain it from the pattern.

 Either Mei is a mathematician or a botanist.
 Mei isn't a botanist.

-:.
+..
 Mei is a mathematician.